GlacioHack/geoutils/benchmarks/README.md

 ```

 Pass `--baseline-commit <commit>` to the renderer to add `comparisons/performance-change.md`, an before/after
-table for eager, Dask and Multiprocessing end-to-end time normalized to the GDAL CLI on the same revision.
+table for in-memory, Dask and Multiprocessing end-to-end time normalized to the GDAL CLI on the same revision.

 To generate the benchmarking figures used both on the benchmarking webpage + linked in the RTD documentation, run: